 In the Bible, the birth announcement that the Christ has come is made by the angels to shepherds– and what’s interesting is that there’s no mention of God’s anger, wrath, or anything else.
 In fact, the opposite is true.

 When the angels announce the birth they say, “Fear not!
 For behold, we bring you good tidings of great joy which shall be to all people.
-For unto you is born this day a savior, who is Christ the Lord…” The angels went on to praise God, saying “Glory to God in the highest, and peace on earth toward humanity, with whom he is well pleased.“
+For unto you is born this day a savior, who is Christ the Lord…” The angels went on to praise God, saying “Glory to God in the highest, and peace on earth toward humanity, with whom his favor rests.“

 The idea that Jesus came to die also hits a brick wall when considering other principles we know from the Bible.